-Working in BIOT is like living in the best nature documentary, yet even there we see the impact of climate change, illegal fishing and plastic pollution.
+Working in the Indian Ocean region is like living in the best nature documentary, yet even there we see the impact of climate change, illegal fishing and plastic pollution.
 I am committed to use the best science to protect and restore this extraordinary last ocean wilderness area.

-Improving MPA ManagementReducing the Impacts of Plastic on the BIOT Natural Environment
+Improving MPA ManagementReducing the Impacts of Plastic around the Indian Ocean Natural Environment